Brussels, Belgium Hero Image

 Regus Brussels Airport$280Ideal for those who travel frequently, Regus Brussels Airport offers a convenient location and professional services.
 It's a practical choice for remote workers needing easy access to international flights.

 Planning to live in Brussels long-term?
-Belgium Digital Nomad Visa lets remote workers live legally in Belgium.
+Belgium Digital Nomad Visa lets remote workers live legally.

 🧳 Expat Life